Tamburasca/HarpsichordTuning/README.md

 All peak positions found are correlated to each other, such that they can be identifed as partials to one common base frequency.
-By rewriting (eq.2), we get, for the permutation of two peaks
+By rewriting (eq.2), we get, for all permutations of two frequencies

 <em>B = ((f<sub>j</sub> * n<sub>i</sub> / f<sub>i</sub> * n<sub>j</sub>)<sup>2</sup> - 1) /
 (n<sub>j</sub><sup>2</sup> - (f<sub>j</sub> * n<sub>i</sub> / f<sub>i</sub> * n<sub>j</sub>)<sup>2</sup> *